Wieskamp leads No. 15 Iowa to 79-66 win over No. 25 Rutgers

 FREDRICK STARTS

 Iowa guard CJ Fredrick returned to the starting lineup after missing two of the last three games with a lower leg injury.
-Fredrick played 17 minutes and didn't score, missing all three shots he took.
-Fredrick has started all 17 games he has played in this season, but Iowa coach Fran McCaffery said earlier in the week Fredrick would be ''day-to-day'' for the rest of the season with the injury.
+Fredrick played 17 minutes and didn’t score, missing all three shots he took, but he had three assists and two rebounds.
+“He’s just a guy who understands how to play,” McCaffery said.
+Fredrick has started all 17 games he has played in this season, but McCaffery said earlier in the week Fredrick would be “day-to-day” for the rest of the season with the injury.
+“The scoring stuff will come,” Fredrick said.
+“I’m not worried about that.”

 BIG PICTURE

 It was a timely victory for the Hawkeyes as they head into a stretch with games at Michigan State and Wisconsin.
+It was Iowa’s fifth win over a ranked team this season, the most of any team in the nation.
 Rutgers, which came into the game a half-game behind Iowa in the Big Ten standings, had a four-game winning streak snapped.

 UP NEXT